aextecki/Bash_Scripting_Tutorials/README.md

 ./script.sh

-Basics of a Bash Script
+Basics of a Bash Scripting

 • Shebang: Every bash script starts with #!/bin/bash.
 It tells the system that this file is a Bash script and the location of Bash.
 • Comments: Lines that begin with # are comments and are not executed.

+Sample below:

 #!bin/bash

 #this is a comment

-Why Learn Bash Scripting?
+Why you need to learn Bash Scripting?

 • Automate tasks: Instead of manually typing each command every time, you can script a series of commands.
 • Repetition: Easily perform the same task across many files or servers.
-• Decision making: Make decisions, e.g., if a certain condition is true, then do this, otherwise do that
+• Decision making: Make decisions, e.g., if a certain condition is true, then do this, otherwise do that or do conditionals decisions.